benscarlson/breezy/Readme.md

 Default working directly is the project dir.
 So, within code can easily access data using read_csv('data/mydata.csv')

+Should have a main workflow scripts within wf_scripts.
+This should be a small number of scripts (maybe just one) that will run the analysis.
+Don't include poc code in these workflow scripts.
+Make a seperate script in the poc folder that has all the code for running experimental and testing scripts.

+I usually have a small number of workflow scripts for the initial submission, then one script for each revision. e.g. wf_main.sh, wf_rev1.sh, wf_rev2.sh

+In genreal, when starting a new script, process, etc, make a folder in poc to hold the scripts and a folder in analysis to hold the results.
+This code and results is temporary.
+The code (if it becomes part of your main workflow) will transition to the src folder and final results should go into your main analysis folder.

 ### TODO

 * breezy command should have subcommands. e.g. breezy init mycoolproject.